 The Alpha Set 2.2 from Sea to Summit is a basic, solid backpacking cook and eating set.
 Two pots (each with lid and clever handle), two deep plates, two insulated mugs, and one dish towel are the start to a complete, nearly-gourmet wilderness cooking set up.
 The whole package seals together, quietly, to tuck into your backpack.
 The handle system works to both hold hot pots steady and to lock the lids on for backpack carry.
 It works in both of these ways better than most.
 Our only wish, especially for more sophisticated backcountry cooking, is that the Alpha included a non-stick fry pan with a sealing lid.
-It is this feature that edges the Editors' Choice GSI Bugaboo ahead.
+It is this feature that edges the Editors' Choice GSI Pinnacle ahead.

 Sea to Summit Alpha 2.2 Review

 Compare prices at 2 resellers Pros: Innovative handle, quiet carry

 Cons: No frying pan, nesting the whole kit requires disassembling the cups

 Compare to Similar Products

 Sea to Summit has long made backpacking and camping accessories like stuff sacks.
 Their entry to the camp cookware market is well thought out and clever.
 It competes with the best of the best.

 On our overall scoring matrix, which we have good reason to believe replicates the demands of "real world" camp cooking, the Sea to Summit Alpha comes out almost exactly in the middle of the products we tested.
 Since we only test the best of the best, one can pretty safely conclude that the Alpha is near the top of the heap.